laurasdejong/CppND-Capstone-Robber-Game/doc/Taskslist.md

 - Fill rubric criteria

 ## Game play
-- Sketch layout
-- Make 'walk' and 'talk' loops

 ### Controller
-- Read input from user
+- Make controller robust.
+Bug: when an arrow is pressed in the terminal, the demand is permanently set to 0, skipping the input 'wait'

 ### Render